Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 Just Like in the Original Monster Variants, their spawn chance can be changed in the config file.
 If you don't want any new variants, you can also disable the entire section in the config file.

-Since Version 1.3.7 of MonsterVariants, modded variants are now possible to create.
-Currently it only supports Moffein's Claymen
+Since Version 1.3.7 of MonsterVariants, Modded variants are now possible to create.
+Currently it only supports Moffein's ClayMen & AncientWisp
 Since Version 1.3.9 of MonsterVariants, Modded Variant's now have custom names to showcase their abilities.

 	Mosquito Wisp (Lesser Wisp)(7% Chance):